Perusing the shadows with John Carpenter’s genre-defining masterwork

 Dr. Sam Loomis – As a matter of fact, it was.

-In this way, Halloween‘s influence would serve to weaken its own franchise, culminating in a series of Friday the 13th clones which cheapened the legendary ‘shape’.
+In order to stay commercially relevant, the Halloween series would continue along a path of destruction, leading to a series of Friday the 13th clones which cheapened the legendary ‘shape’.
 Halloween 4: The Return of Michael Myers would set the severed head rolling, and 1989‘s Halloween 5: The Revenge of Michael Myers would provide us with more of the same on the insistence of producers, a fact that went against director Dominique Othenin-Girard’s desire to return to the basics of Carpenter and long-time collaborator Debra Hill’s Hitchcockian template.
-In the late ’90s, the series would further jeopardise its sense of identity with Scream clone Halloween: H20, a film that returning star Jamie Lee Curtis would cynically refer to as “a money gig”, but the original instalment will always be remembered as a seminal classic and is one of the few horror movies that can truly be labelled a masterpiece thanks to its careful handling and the kind of mocking wit popularised by Hitchcock and echoed in Carpenter’s very best work.
+In the late 90s, the series would further jeopardise its sense of identity with Scream derivative Halloween: H20, a film that returning star Jamie Lee Curtis would cynically refer to as “a money gig”, but the original instalment will always be remembered as a seminal classic; one of the few horror movies that can truly be labelled a masterpiece thanks to its innovative use of space and shadows and the kind of mocking wit redolent of Hitchcock.

-Halloween is a flawless exercise in horror filmmaking, incredible when you consider the fact that Carpenter was barely thirty when he shot the movie in twenty days on a budget of approximately $320,000 dollars, $20,000 of which going to hard-up thespian Donald Pleasence, who only agreed to lend his considerable talent for 5 days due to alimony payments (talk about silver linings!).
-But Carpenter is nothing if not resourceful, and after composing perhaps horror’s most famous score inside of 3 days, he would cut the eyes out of a William Shatner mask and spray it white, giving us one of film’s most iconic killers.
-So strapped for cash was the director that the crew were reduced to painting bags of spring leaves brown in order to make the movie seasonally accurate, while cast members were asked to provide their own wardrobe.
+Halloween is a flawless exercise in horror filmmaking, incredible when you consider that Carpenter was barely thirty when he shot the movie in twenty days on a budget of approximately $320,000 dollars, $20,000 of which going to hard-up thespian Donald Pleasence, who only agreed to lend his considerable talent for 5 days due to alimony payments (talk about silver linings!).
+But Carpenter is nothing if not resourceful, and after composing one of horror’s most memorable and effective scores inside of 3 days, a hypnotic amalgamation of Goblin’s Suspiria and Mike Oldfield’s Tubular Bells from The Exorcist, he would cut the eyes out of a William Shatner mask and spray it white, giving us one of film’s most iconic killers.
+So strapped for cash was Carpenter that the crew were reduced to painting bags of spring leaves brown in order to make the movie seasonally accurate, cast members even chipping in with the transportation of equipment.

-Hardly the glamorous experience our young cast were perhaps expecting, particularly Janet Leigh offspring Jamie Lee Curtis, but Carpenter had worked wonders on a budget previously, producing the incredibly slender and effective Assault On Precinct 13, and when it comes to Halloween simplicity is once again key.
-Asides from having to depend on the more basic and therefore creative elements, this is a bare bones tale that doesn’t seem beyond the realms of plausibility, a fact which makes the experience all the more terrifying.
-That’s not to say there isn’t an element of the supernatural about Myers, but that is largely implied, and what we get is a man of Haddonfield origin let loose on the kind of suburban neighbourhood that should be immune to such horrors.
-Nobody expects the likes of Myers to show up for a murderous rampage, and the community’s innocence only adds to our killer’s elusiveness.
+Hardly the glamorous experience our young cast were perhaps expecting, particularly Janet Leigh offspring Jamie Lee Curtis, but Carpenter had worked wonders on a small budget previously, producing the incredibly slender and effective Assault On Precinct 13, a humble urban western in the Night of the Living Dead mode, and when it comes to Halloween, simplicity is once again key.
+Asides from having to depend on the more basic and therefore creative elements, this is a bare bones tale that doesn’t seem beyond the realms of plausibility, a fact that makes the experience all the more terrifying.
+That’s not to say there isn’t an element of the supernatural about Myers, but it’s largely implied, and what we get is a man of Haddonfield origin let loose on the kind of suburban neighbourhood that should be immune to such horrors.
+Nobody expects the likes of Myers to show up for a murderous rampage, and the community’s innocence only adds to our killer’s sense of elusiveness.

-I spent eight years trying to reach him, and then another seven trying to keep him locked up because I realized that what was living behind that boy’s eyes was purely and simply… evil. – Dr. Sam Loomis
+Dr. Samuel Loomis: I spent eight years trying to reach him, and then another seven trying to keep him locked up because I realized that what was living behind that boy’s eyes was purely and simply… evil.